-10. Knowledge, Understanding, and Competence in Psychopathology

-Students are expected to gain knowledge, understanding, and competence in the theoretical and conceptual bases of psychopathology, diagnosis, and assessment.
+10. Knowledge, Understanding, and Competence in Psychopathology theoretical and conceptual bases of psychopathology, diagnosis, and assessment.
 Students are exposed to the applied aspects of psychopathology including diagnosis, assessment, symptom presentation, and case conceptualization and via their work on Clinical Vertical Team, clerkships, and internship.
 To further achieve this competency, formal course work in psychopathology provides knowledge and training in the theoretical and conceptual bases of psychopathology and formal training in assessment provides knowledge and training in the assessment thereof: